-The universal way for a character enters a hospital is to have the injured character on a gurney
+The universal way for a character to enter a hospital is to have the injured character on a gurney

 , being pulled down a long corridor into an operating room, with assorted doctors and friends surrounding him.
 This whole thing is often accompanied by a POV Shot